 Students need to fulfull a language requirement as well as a math and science requirement.
 Students are not required to take a computer class to graduate.

 When choosing a major, Vassar students have several choices to make.
 Scroll down to see a full list of majors offered at Vassar below.

 Student struggling to choose just one area of study may consider a double major.
 Double majoring may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.

 If students would like to study something that is not offered as an official major, they can design their own major.
-Vassar does not require all students to complete a senior project.
+Vassar does not require a senior project for all students.